Installation Overview

 - 24/7 availability: A dedicated system connected by Ethernet and running continuously.

-- Energy and space efficient: A device capable of performing the task at hand without being exaggerated
+- Energy and space efficient: A device capable of performing the task at hand without being excessive for your needs.

-- Peripherals: Depending on your home automation hardware, you will need additional peripheral devices such as a WiFi interface or a special USB radio module.
+- Peripherals: Depending on your home automation hardware, you may need the ability to connect additional peripheral devices such as a WiFi interface or a special USB radio module.

-Many devices are suited to host a continuous installation of openHAB 2.
-Experiences with different devices and environments can be found in the community forum hardware section.
+Many devices are suited to host a continuous installation of openHAB.
+Experiences with different devices and environments can be found in the community forum hardware section (opens new window).

 Please check the menu to the left for all available options.

-Make sure that you have an up to date Java 8 platform installed on your host system.
+Make sure that you have an up to date Java 11 JVM platform installed on your host system.
 Zulu is currently the recommended Java platform for openHAB.
-Download and installation instructions can be found on Azul Systems' Zulu website.
-Oracle Java is also suitable for most configurations but licensing restrictions may apply.
-OpenJDK may also be used, but it has some known limitations with openHAB and is not recommended.
+Download (opens new window) and installation (opens new window) instructions can be found on Azul Systems' Zulu website.
+Oracle Java is also suitable for most configurations, but licensing restrictions may apply.
+OpenJDK may also be used, but it has some known limitations (opens new window) with openHAB and is not recommended.

-Please download and install the Java 8 version of the JVM. openHAB 3 will use Java 11 and you can go for it with 2.X, too, but be aware that although developers are working hard to make this work, there might be problems with the oldest parts of openHAB such as some of the v1 bindings due to non-backward compatible changes in Java 11.
+Please download and install the Java 11 version of the JVM.
+Note that openHAB 3 will run under Java 11, and you can use it with openHAB 2.X as well.
+But be aware that although developers are working hard to make this work, there might be problems with the oldest parts of openHAB 2.x, such as some of the v1 bindings, due to non-backward compatible changes in Java 11.

 The 64-bit version of the JVM is recommended on platforms using a 64-bit OS and an Intel or AMD processor.